AzisK/Vertica/README.md

 - Login credentials can be seen here and they can be changed
 - Feel free to change the version of the Vertica Docker image.
 More information can be found on the Vertica DockerHub [registry](https://hub.docker.com/r/vertica/vertica-ce).
+- Uncomment volume mapping `./docker-entrypoint-initdb.d:/docker-entrypoint-initdb.d` to run the init scripts when initiating the database

 ```zsh
 docker-compose.yml